ThePipingMart Blog other What type of Stud Bolt is used for Pipe Flanges?

-What type of Stud Bolt is used for Pipe Flanges?
+Stud Bolt for Pipe Flanges

 Exactly what is a stud bolt?
 A fully threaded steel rod and two strong hexagonal steel nuts make up stud bolts for flanges.
 To seal a flanged joint, stud bolts are put into the flange holes and tightened.
 The number, length, and diameter of stud bolts required for a flanged connection are determined by the type, diameter, and rating of the flanges.